Summer of 84: Reception

 JoBlo.com's Movie Emporium called the ending "an inspired wrap-up" and scored it 8/10.
 Bloody Disgusting's Fred Topel said it "hit the sweet spot for me" and expressed a need to "talk about it excessively".
 Film Threat said it "lulled you into a false sense of security and banality before slamming you into a brilliantly dark chilling finale.
 You won't be disappointed."
 Daily Dead found "even though the story does take a bit too long to get things moving, that's really just me nitpicking at the greatness that is Summer of 84."
 PopMatters' JR Kinnard said it was "a trashy classic that will absolutely rock midnight movie houses."

 Variety found the film "neither funny nor scary enough to leave a lasting impression" and "more slowly paced than necessary, and those seeking horror content will find the payoff underwhelming after a protracted, mild buildup" and that "the leisurely progress isn't justified by any well-developed subplots, or by much suspense – there's never a doubt who the perp is, and apart from a couple of false-flag jump scares, little real peril surfaces until quite late."
 The review noted that it was unclear if the script by Matt Leslie and Stephen J. Smith was intended "to be played for satire, straight suspense, or a mixture of both."
-Collider scored it "F" with no positive notes.

 The film won Best Screenplay for Matt Leslie and Stephen J. Smith at Cinepocalypse festival in Chicago.